AdamSpannbauer/python_dev_survey_analysis/README.md

 * Less experienced programmers, interested in more Data Science focused features (Cluster 3)
 * More experienced programmers, interested in more traditional Software Engineering features (Clusters 1 & 4)
+* Python web developers that are likely more interested in tools for building web applications (Cluster 0)

 Analyzing / polling these groups might lead to valuable market analysis of these segments.